 Human Growth Hormone is an essential hormone produced by the pituitary gland.
 HGH stimulates growth, cellular reproduction, and cell regeneration in humans.
 It is crucial for children and adolescents for their physical growth and development.
 Apart from this, it also has important roles in adults.
-HGH increases protein synthesis, increases muscle mass and promotes lipolysis.
+HGH increases protein synthesis, increases muscle mass, and promotes lipolysis.

 How does sleep affect HGH levels?

-Natural methods to increase HGH production in humans are by high-intensity physical exercise and adequate sleep.
+Natural methods to increase HGH production in humans are high-intensity physical exercise and adequate sleep.
 Sleep and exercise are both keys in inducing the release of human growth hormone.
 Studies reported the maximum release of HGH to be during sleep, with as much as 75 percent being released during sleep.

 Can HGH impact sleep?